Identify Con Artists

 There are people who put themselves forward as legitimate advisors who actually want to steal your money.
 There are also people who try to take your money by selling you a fictitious investment product or strategy.
 You need to know how to identify these people to avoid falling for their scams.

-What does a scam artist look like?
+What does a con artist look like?

-How does a scam artist do business?
+How does a con artist do business?

 After you invest, the contact with the fraudster will dwindle, and it may stop altogether.
 They will use your financial dependency on them as a threat to stop you from taking any action.

-How can you stop a scam artist?
+How can you stop a con artist?

 Even though someone is offering you a great investment and it sounds like you will be missing out if you don’t invest, it’s okay to say ‘no’.
 This may not be the right investment for you, even if it’s legitimate.

-Don’t let the scammer get you twice.
+Don’t let the fraudster get you twice.
 Some people go along with another scheme in which the fraudster promises to make good on the original money lost and generate new returns.
 Though it is understandable you would want to make up for the money lost, the usual result is that you lose even more.